ensdomains/ens-app/README.md

 You can rewrite the css to suite your UI.

 I highly recommend using styled-components so that you can have the elements named same as what we have here.

+See localhost:<YOUR_PORT_NUMBER>/demo to view this component in action

 ```

 ## End to end Testing